-The system of labeling products Kosher goes back at least 100 years in America.
+The system of labeling products with Kosher lable goes back at least 100 years in America.
 Jews who are strict about maintaining Jewish dietary laws need to know which products, both meat and non-meat, are fit for consumption.
-Kosher labeling is one major way to determine this.
+Kosher label is one major way to determine this.

 There are about 500 Kosher certification agencies in the U.S. There are also a number of different Kosher labels.

-Sound Vision spoke to Rabbi Moshe Elefant, executive rabbinical coordinator of the Orthodox Union (OU) based in Manhattan, New York to explain his organization's Kosher labeling system.
+Sound Vision spoke to Rabbi Moshe Elefant, executive rabbinical coordinator of the Orthodox Union (OU) based in Manhattan, New York to explain his organization's Kosher label system.

 Rabbi Elefant administers the OU's worldwide Kosher programs.
 The OU maintains one of the strictest standards of Kosher as an Orthodox Jewish Organization, although they also serve non-Orthodox Jewish communities.